there4/fogbugz-php-cli/README.md

       open         Open a case in your local browser parent       View the parent of a case ps1          Display the current working case
-      recent       Show cases you have recently worked on. reopen       Reopen a Case
+      reactivate   Reactivate a case.
+(The opposite of resolving a case) recent       Show cases you have recently worked on. reopen       Reopen a Case
       resolve      Resolve a case